Charlotte Lewis

-Charlotte Lewis (born 7 August 1967) is an English retired actress.
+Charlotte Lewis (born 7 August 1967) is an English actress.
 She is best known as Kee Nang in the 1986 film The Golden Child.
 She retired from acting after an appearance in the 2003 film Hey DJ, briefly returning to appear in the 2019 art film, Lost Angelas, which received a limited theatrical release.

 Early life

 Lewis attended Bishop Douglass School in Finchley.
 Her mother is Irish-English, and her father is half-Chilean and half-Iraqi.

-In an interview with News of the World, Lewis opened up about her sexual past as a 14 year old.
-"One morning I woke to find a pile of £50 notes next to the bed.
-I couldn’t remember quite what had happened, but when I saw the money I knew what was going on and felt sick."
-She believes that she was drugged.
-"Obviously [a friend] was making deals with these people, taking money off them so they could have sex with an underage girl."
-She goes on to explain how this older friend took her to a meeting with several Arab men, and was offered thousands of pounds to go to Saudi Arabia with them.
-"I could see these men eyeing me hungrily, like meat, and I thought, ‘My God, I’ve got to get out.
-They’ll kidnap me, take me out of the country’.
-It was like an Alice in Wonderland house with long corridors and door after door.
-I made an excuse, then ran.
-The men came chasing me, but I managed to escape.
-I still believe to this day that if I’d not got out I would have been kidnapped and smuggled out of the country to end up as a sex slave."

 Career

 Lewis made her film debut as a teenager in the 1986 Roman Polanski film Pirates.
-She followed it that same year with the female lead in The Golden Child alongside Eddie Murphy.
+She followed it that same year with the co-lead in The Golden Child alongside Eddie Murphy.
 Later appearances include the film Tripwire (1990) and Storyville (1992), opposite James Spader.
 She had a co-starring role in Men of War (1994), alongside Dolph Lundgren, and in the 1995 film Decoy.
 Lewis appeared in the 2003 film Hey DJ.

 Lewis also appeared in a cover-featured pictorial in the July 1993 issue of Playboy magazine.

 In 1995, Lewis appeared in the direct-to-video erotic horror film Embrace of the Vampire (starring Alyssa Milano) and guest-starred in an episode of the sitcom Seinfeld as George Costanza's seemingly-bulimic girlfriend.

 Lewis acted in the 2019 film Lost Angelas playing Angie Malone, one of the title roles.